viviane-b/SHA-256/README.md

 # SHA-256
-This program calculates the SHA-256 hash for a given binary number.
+This is an experimental learning code to calculate the SHA-256 hash for a given binary number.